DasSwagato/Data-Analysis-Practice-Project/README.md

-# Data-Analysis-Practice-Project
+# Data-Analysis-Practice-Projects
-Practiced data analysis with a dataset from Kaggle in python.
+Practiced data analysis with two of the datasets from Kaggle in python using pandas, numpy, matplotlib, seaborn.
 Tried to get some insights from the data.